orix-software/orix-software.github.io/docs/home/memory.md

 ## Orix Roms

-Kernel has XMALLOC and XFREE primitives to allocate memory dynamictly.
-But theses primitives only returns pointer from main memory.
+Kernel has [../../kernel/primitives/xmalloc/](XMALLOC) and [../../kernel/primitives/xfree/](XFREE) primitives to allocate memory dynamictly.
+XMALLOC primitives only returns pointer from main memory.

 Kernel can't instanciate extra memory from bank for instance.